Suicides in US rose 10% after Robin Williams' death, study finds

 "This study supports much of what we already know about the influence our environment has on our behaviors in general and suicide in particular," Fink said.
 Policy-makers and researchers need "to better understand the role that traditional and social media have on suicidal behaviors to understand how to better mitigate these deaths."

-However, there's one problem, said John Ayres, a computational epidemiologist who works as an adjunct associate professor at San Diego State University.
+However, there's one problem, said John Ayers, a computational epidemiologist who works as an adjunct associate professor at San Diego State University.

-"The problem with this study is: 'So what?' " said Ayres, who was not involved in the research.
+"The problem with this study is: 'So what?' " said Ayers, who was not involved in the research.

-Ayres said Fink's new research is "rigorous science; it's a well thought-out study; it asks an engaging question and provides a very precise set of conclusions."
+Ayers said Fink's new research is "rigorous science; it's a well thought-out study; it asks an engaging question and provides a very precise set of conclusions."

 "But there's no urgency there," he said.

-"Robin Williams died in 2014," Ayres noted, and all the people who were vulnerable to following the actor by committing a copycat suicide have done so.
+"Robin Williams died in 2014," Ayers noted, and all the people who were vulnerable to following the actor by committing a copycat suicide have done so.

 Just as the common cold is contagious, so too is suicide

-Note: Correction: A previous version of this story misspelled John Ayers' name.